Discord is getting rid of Stage Discovery, and it's easy to see why

 When I talked to Discord about privacy in 2019, it said that, for the most part, it doesn't proactively monitor what people are doing in servers.
 If you and your friends like to have vulgar discussions that would go too far for others, Discord agents aren't going to burst through the door with mod badges unless someone in your server invites them by filing a report, and even then nothing may happen.
 The company isn't wiretapping millions of voice channels to make sure everyone's being chill.

-So, if you take whatever a bunch of teenagers happen to be talking about in the wilds of 1,000 to 30,000-person servers and show it to a Rocket League player in his mid-30s who uses Discord to talk to friends about how the weather is where they live, you're at best not going to find a good match.
-At worst, Stage Discovery may hurt, disgust, or anger people with what it surfaces.
+So, if you take whatever a bunch of teenagers and young adults happen to be talking about in the wilds of 1,000 to 30,000-person servers and show it to a Rocket League player in his mid-30s who uses Discord to talk to friends about how the weather is where they live, you're unlikely to find a good match.
+And at worst, Stage Discovery may hurt, disgust, or anger people with the discussions it surfaces.

 In today's Discord blog post, you can read a little more about the decision to get rid of Stage Discovery.
 The company also briefly mentions some new Discord features on the way, including "more screening functionality so you can get the right members into your community easily and securely."